material-motion/material-motion/specifications/serialization.md

 Serialization includes the mechanisms by which motion is brought in to and out of a Material Motion system.
 For the purposes of this document we'll assume the primary point of view is a software engineer working on a production application.

+## Static serialization

+Intended use cases:

+* interchange from\/to other motion tools.
+E.g. "export from X to Material Motion".
+* Binary format for storage and retrieval of motion.

+Engineering requirements:
+* Able to read\/write Plans from a binary format on any platform.
+* Able to generate code from a binary format.

 ## Dynamic serialization

 Intended use cases: